-Our main research motivation is to understand the acceleration of charged particles (cosmic rays) and to use gamma-rays as probes of Lorentz invariance violation but we also deviate and do other interesting research in the VHE gamma-ray band.
+Our main research is about understanding the acceleration of charged particles (cosmic rays) in pulsars and to use gamma-rays as probes of Lorentz invariance violation but we also deviate and do other interesting research in the VHE gamma-ray band.
 We are members of the VERITAS Cherenkov telescope array and participate in the development and construction the next generation VHE instrument the Cherenkov Telescope Array CTA.

 Students or graduate students interested in participating in our research are welcome to contact us.